 It is the responsibility of every member of the Lowell Public Schools to provide all ELs with equitable opportunities for access to programs that enable them to reach their full potential.

-Massachusetts General Laws, Chapter 71A defines an English Language Learner as “a child who does not speak English or whose native language is not English, and who is unable to do ordinary classroom work in English without assistance or support.”
+Massachusetts General Laws, Chapter 71A defines an English Learner as “a child who does not speak English or whose native language is not English, and who is unable to do ordinary classroom work in English without assistance or support.”
 The term “English learner” as used in the current state laws and the term “limited English proficient (LEP) student”, as used in the previous version of the State Laws (the Transitional Bilingual Education statute), are interchangeable terms.

 To achieve these goals, the Lowell Public Schools will:

-- Provides its English Learners with grade level academic sheltered content instruction that is designed to make content instruction delivered in English more accessible for students at the intermediate or higher level of English language acquisition.
+- Provides its English ELs with grade level academic sheltered content instruction that is designed to make content instruction delivered in English more accessible for students at the intermediate or higher level of English language acquisition.

-- Provides a high-quality program of professional development for all teachers to ensure the consistent, systemic use of best practices for English Learners in both general education and English Language Education Program courses.
+- Provides a high-quality program of professional development for all teachers to ensure the consistent, systemic use of best practices for ELs in both general education and English Language Education Program courses.
 These professional development opportunities specifically target the skills and knowledge identified as needed to deliver sheltered content instruction.